Sleep Disorders

 • Derivatives of neural crest tumors: neuroblastoma and ganglioneuroma. | |

-Idiopathic central alveolar hypoventilation occurs as a result of reduced ventilation, which leads to nocturnal hypercapnia and hypoxemia.
-Unlike congenital central hypoventilation syndrome patients, who, when properly ventilated at night, do not have sleep abnormalities, patients with idiopathic central alveolar hypoventilation typically exhibit sleep fragmentation (insomnia with frequent arousals and wake episodes) and lighter stages of sleep (07).
+Idiopathic central alveolar hypoventilation occurs because of reduced ventilation, which leads to nocturnal hypercapnia and hypoxemia.
+Unlike patients with congenital central hypoventilation syndrome, who, when properly ventilated at night, do not have sleep abnormalities, patients with idiopathic central alveolar hypoventilation typically exhibit sleep fragmentation (insomnia with frequent arousals and wake episodes) and lighter stages of sleep (08).
 Daytime symptoms include hypersomnolence, morning headaches, peripheral edema, polycythemia, and cor pulmonale, with abnormal pulmonary function tests.

 Patients have an attenuated sense of breathlessness following exercise, particularly underwater swimming.
 The condition often becomes apparent after acute respiratory failure requiring intubation followed by carbon dioxide retention or difficulty weaning from the ventilator and can be unmasked in the setting of standard administration of sedatives.